Cases on appeal

 Capita appealed to the EAT against the first-instance decision.
 In Capita Customer Management Ltd v Ali IRLR 586 EAT, the EAT allowed the appeal and set aside the tribunal finding of sex discrimination.
 In the EAT's view, the purpose of maternity leave is to assist the health of the mother, with the care of a child provided for under the Parental Leave Directive (2010/18/EC), which does not provide for paid leave.
 Having made these conclusions, the EAT considered that an appropriate hypothetical female comparator for Mr Ali is an employee caring for her child, and the relevant leave to be considered would be shared parental leave, not maternity leave.
 The EAT held that Mr Ali was not discriminated against on the grounds of sex by being entitled to shared parental leave at the pay rate appropriate for such leave.

-The Court of Appeal will hear an appeal against the EAT decision in 2019.
+The Court of Appeal will hear Mr Ali's appeal against the EAT decision on 1 May 2019.

-Morrisons is appealing the EAT decision.
-The Court of Appeal is due to hear the appeal on 9 October 2018.
+The Chief Constable of Leicestershire Police is appealing the EAT decision to the Court of Appeal.
+The Court of Appeal will hear the appeal on 1 May 2019.

 Tillman v Egon Zehnder Ltd